smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 }
 ```

-## Resumption of subscriptions
+## Resumption of Subscriptions

 If multiple applications are trying to restore the same subscription, SDL should send the only first subscription to HMI.
 If the first subscription was failed and the application received `RESUME_FAILED` result code, for the second application SDL should also try to restore the subscription.

-For the waiting subscription result, SDL use `ExtensionPendingResumptionHandler` class.
+For the waiting subscription result, SDL uses the `ExtensionPendingResumptionHandler` class.
 Each plugin contains its own ExtensionPendingResumptionHandler for subscriptions resumption.

 |||